lordghick/ScoobiExchange/Readme.md

 1. Several unhandled exceptions are listed through code comments, exceptions that will be fixed in the incomming days
 2. Private key needs to go to a database
-3. Connection params to the minecraft hub should come from a database

 PS: